 The Natural Capital Coalition (NCC) is a global, multi-stakeholder platform to advance the business case to integrate natural capital into business and investment decision making.
 The Coalition includes leaders from business, government, international organizations, civil society and wider stakeholders.
 Through the Natural Capital Protocol project, the aim is to improve our understanding of the true value and dependencies on natural capital, including the risks and opportunities that are associated with this relationship.
 Building on existing initiatives, the project aims to develop a harmonized framework to support natural capital accounting, so that businesses can better measure and manage their environmental impacts.

 As part of a collaborative consortium (IUCN, CISL, EY, IERS, Trucost, True Price), FAO is involved in developing the sector guide for food and beverages.
 The guide will support the Natural Capital Protocol by focusing on natural capital accounting specifically for the food and beverages supply chain including the production of agricultural commodities.
 Agriculture has high environmental impacts and is deeply dependent on natural capital.
 Already, farmers and producers are affected by climate variability, water scarcity, soil erosion and increasing energy prices.
 Therefore, the food and beverage sector is an ideal candidate for early adoption of natural capital accounting, to achieve greater resilience and promote a more sustainable model of production.

-FAO and Trucost are conducting an environmental materiality assessment for selected agricultural commodities (by early 2015), as an input to the Food and Beverage Sector Guide.
-Following a period of pilot testing, the final publication of the Sector Guide is expected be completed by the end of March 2016.
+FAO and Trucost have conducted an environmental materiality assessment for selected agricultural commodities - Natural Capital Impacts in Agriculture - as an input to the NCP Food and Beverage Sector Guide.
+Following a period of pilot testing, the final publication of the Sector Guide is expected be completed by the end of June 2016.